doc4d/docs/docs/WritePro/user-legacy/exporting-to-svg-format.md

 displayed_sidebar: docs
 ---

-####

 You can export 4D Write Pro document pages to SVG format using the [WP EXPORT DOCUMENT](../commands/wp-export-document) and [WP EXPORT VARIABLE](../commands/wp-export-variable) commands.
-This page contains additional information and notes on SVG export.
+This page provides additional details and notes about SVG export.

-#### SVG Rendering
+### SVG Rendering

 SVG images and text boxes are rendered according to page settings displayed in Page view mode.
 The following properties are taken into account: